Affected programs & services

 Committee & Council meetings

-Council is temporarily holding electronic meetings of Council and Committees of Council through June.
+Council is continuing to hold electronic meetings of Council and Committees of Council which can be watched on the City’s YouTube channel.

-The Council Building remains temporarily closed to the public, therefore residents who wish to speak as a delegation will only be allowed to do so remotely and will not be able to appear at the meeting in person.
 For those who would like to register as a delegate, they can contact City Clerk’s via 311 or email firstname.lastname@example.org and must register by 4:30 p.m. the day prior to the meeting.
-Once registered, delegates will be provided with a phone number and access code to participate in the electronic meeting.
+Once registered, delegates will be provided with a phone number and access code if they wish to participate remotely in the meeting.

-The Community Services Department’s front counters located at 395 Main St. are closed to the public until further notice.
+The Community Services Department’s front counters located at 395 Main St. are closed to members of the public until further notice.

 By-Law Enforcement Services